 Be familiar with accessible parking rules and to avoid judging by appearance.

 The general qualifications for the accessible parking spaces include those using chairs, walkers, crutches, canes and assistive dogs.
 However, they also include certain impaired functions of the heart or lungs, as well as conditions worsened by walking a certain distance.
 These issues may not be easily observed so this is why we should all be safe and don’t judge others by appearance.

 As we can see, people with a variety of disabilities may qualify to park in these spots.
 Not all impairments are readily evident to the onlooker.
-Because of this, we refer to conditions which cause debilitating symptoms but are not apparent from the outside as invisible disabilities.
+We refer to conditions that cause debilitating symptoms but are not apparent from the outside as invisible disabilities.

 Don’t judge is easier when you know who qualifies for accessible parking.

 Here are just a few invisible reasons a person might have that enable them to qualify either temporarily or long-term for an accessible parking space:

 Back injury, brain injury, chronic illness, chronic pain, heart condition, muscular disorders, neurological disorders, seizure disorders, spinal disorders, bone disorders, chronic injuries, organ transplant, oxygen impairment, difficult pregnancy, prosthetic, surgery and several others.

 Understanding the rules for accessible parking can help you help others.

 Reserved spaces are for those people who need them.
 The reasons are not always evident.
 So don’t judge by appearances.
 Whether the disability is visible or invisible, without these spaces, simple tasks could be painful, overwhelming, or life-threatening for millions.